MCFpy/mcf/docs/source/user_guide/common_support.rst

 Parameter overview
 ------------------

-Below is an overview of the above mentioned parameters related to common support adjustments in the class :py:class:`~mcf_functions.ModifiedCausalForest`:
+Below is an overview of the above mentioned parameters related to common support adjustments in the class :py:class:`~mcf_main.ModifiedCausalForest`:

 +----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter            | Description                                                                                                                                                                                                                                                                            |